-BE PREPARED, I cannot stress this enough, it does not matter if you are moving locally or long distance whether your move is quoted or if you are paying by the hour, being prepared WILL save you time and money.
-However, as life can get busy and some of our clients are time poor or physically not able.
-We can cater to all your needs though it may take more time.
+BE PREPARED, AM Removals cannot stress this enough.
+It doesn’t matter if you’re moving locally or long distance.
+Whether your move is quoted or if you are paying by the hour.
+Being prepared WILL save you time and money.

 TWO TO THREE WEEKS BEFORE MOVING

-JETTISON THE JUNK – Tour your home from top to bottom including garage and yard / outside areas, get rid of things you don’t need anymore, there is no point paying a Removalist to move them to your new home if you are only going to do this latter.
+JETTISON THE JUNK – Tour your home from top to bottom.
+Including garage, yard and outside areas.
+Get rid of things you don’t need anymore.
+There is no point paying a Removalist to move them to your new home if you are only going to throw them out later.

-PACKING – If you intend to pack your own boxes, START NOW, plan to do some each day, make sure you identify the contents of each box and nominate the room in which it should be placed at your new home.
+PACKING – If you intend to pack your own boxes, START NOW.
+Plan to do some each day.
+Make sure you identify the contents of each box and nominate the room it should be placed in at your new home.

-MAKE A LIST – Of the things your family will need on the big day and put them aside for the trip.
+MAKE A LIST – Of the things your family will need on the big day.
+Put them aside for the trip.

 RETURN – Anything you have borrowed from your friends or neighbours.